psipred/STRING2GO/README.md

 # STRING2GO

+This is a Keras implementation of STRING2GO method reported in a submitted paper:

 STRING2GO: Learning Functional Representations Directly from STRING Network Topology with Deep Maxout Neural Networks for Protein Function Prediction

 Cen Wan, Domenico Cozzetto, Rui Fa and David T. Jones